hcilab/wams/report.md

    synchronization and the locking of objects while they being interacted with.
 8. Ensuring that the system is responsive to user interaction.

-These general challenges must be overcome for any MDE before the application itself can be successfully written, and it is these challenges that WAMS aims to address.
+These general challenges must be overcome in order for an MDE application to be successfully written, and it is these challenges that WAMS aims to address.

+Additionally, the use of multiple devices raises the possibility of taking traditional multitouch gestures such as pinching or rotating and applying them across multiple devices.
+That is, combining pointers moving on the surface of different devices into a single coordinated multitouch gesture.
+WAMS provides an experimental implementation of such gestures that is accessible via the API.

+Throughout this document, the phrase "the programmer" is used to refer to a programmer making use of the WAMS API.

 [^challenge1]: Grubert, Jens, Matthias Kranz, and Aaron Quigley.
 "Challenges in Mobile Multi-Device Ecosystems."
 ArXiv.org 5, no. 1 (2016): 1-22.